 Balance is the key to everything!
 We now know that regular and excessive sugar consumption can harm your microbiome in the long run.
 Of course, that doesn’t mean you can’t make exceptions.
 Especially on Fridays like Halloween, it’s just part of the fun to snack.

 By the way, did you know that there are healthier alternatives?
 Dark chocolate, for example, contains flavonoids, which have a metabolism-supporting and antioxidant effect.
 And it is precisely the flavonoids that your good bacteria are targeting: They convert these relatively large molecules into smaller ones – so they can be absorbed by the body and develop their important antioxidant effect.
+By the way, on our blog you will find many delicious and gut-friendly recipes to feed the good bacteria.
+Try it with the: Healthy carrot cake for a happy microbiome.

 But of course, here too the motto is: Enjoy in moderation.
 As long as you stick to a microbiome-friendly diet that consists of plenty of vegetables, fruit and fiber, you are on the safe path.
 With this in mind: Happy Halloween!